rakibulislam01/newsfeed-portal/README.md

 ### Step 3

+1. Fast You need to create two free accounts in Sendgrid and NewsAPI beforehand.
+   - Sendgrid ( https://sendgrid.com/ ) - For sending emails
+   - NewsAPI ( https://newsapi.org/ ) - For fetching news

-1. Create a .env file in the project directory where setting.py file located, open it with your favorite text editor and paste the bellow lines
+1. Create a .env file in the project directory where ```setting.py``` file located, open it with your favorite text editor and paste the bellow lines

->❗I share it for testing purposes.
+>❗I share the key for testing purposes.
 It will be deleted soon.
 ```.env
 NEWS_API_KEY = ec6c9a7b6ea049099a62487b2c8987c4